khonzak/PLUS_softwaredev_2022/README.md

 conda env export -- name ENV1 > environmentENV1.yml

-The I added thag file to my GitHub account.
+Then I added thag file to my GitHub account.

 Afrer downloading the file from Jonas I created a new environment: